jimdis/jimdis.github.io/about.md

 ## Where to go from here?

 So here we are.
-I'm off to a good start, having finalized the first elementary course in Javascript and feeling that programming is everything I had hoped for and more.
+I'm off to a good start, having finalized a few courses in programming (mainly client-side JS & Node.js on the server-side) and feeling that programming is everything I had hoped for and more.
 I get the same kind of flow experience I used to feel making music and trying to figure out how to make something sound just right within the technical constraints of the tracker.
 Time flies and the brain gets properly exercised.

 I'm still very unsure of what to do with my life once I finish the [Web Programmer](https://coursepress.lnu.se/program/webbprogrammerare/) program I'm currently enrolled in.
 Maybe working as a programmer for a company is the way to learn the tools of the trade properly and get the social stimulus of working with good people around you?
 Or maybe I'll come up with some ideas of my own that could lead to commercial products?
 Who knows, right now I'm happy where I am.
 With two little kids life is plenty busy anyway, so having the freedom to study and code any time and any place is incredibly valuable.